This blog post will walk you through 12 steps for getting rid of dust inside your computer!

 - How often should you clean your PC of dust?

-- Does cleaning dust from computer make it faster?
+- Does cleaning dust from a computer make it faster?

 - Is it OK to use a vacuum to clean a computer?